 UNC is member of Consumers International, Consumers’ Forum and the Center for Legal Studies on Consumer Rights.
-In addition, UNC Secretary General, Massimiliano Dona, is the Italian representative in the European Consumer Consultative Group (ECCG) at the European Commission.
+In addition, UNC President, Massimiliano Dona, is the Italian representative in the European Consumer Consultative Group (ECCG) at the European Commission.

 OFFICES: UNC’s headquarters are located in Rome, Via Duilio 13 (See Map), where about 30 experts and consultants work.
-In addition, over 150 local offices are located in more than 150 towns throughout the national territory, covering all Italian Regions (See our “Where we are” section).
+In addition, over 130 local offices are located throughout the national territory, covering all Italian Regions (See our “Where we are” section).
 These local offices are mainly run by volunteers.

-FUNDING: the Italian law has never foreseen any government funding provision in favor of Consumer Associations (perhaps the only such case in Europe).
-Therefore, our funding comes from members fees as well as from project grants at European and national level.
+FUNDING: Our funding comes from members fees as well as from project grants at European and national level.